NetFreak85/icmp-reachability-reporter/README.md

 ## The script will:

- * **1.** Reading the Configuration File ip_address.yaml with python pyyaml library.
+ * **1.** Read the Configuration File ip_address.yaml with python pyyaml library.
 This file will likely contain a list of IP addresses and the ICMP parameters (like count, timeout, ttl).
-       Installation: pip install pyyaml
- * **2.** Performing the ICMP Tests Concurrently
-       For each IP Address obtained from the file, the script will generate a threath concurrently to perform the ICMP test calculating de Round Trip Timer (RTT).
+ * **2.** Performing the ICMP Tests Concurrently based on each IP Address obtained from the file, the script will calculate de Round Trip Timer (RTT).
  * **3.** Collect all the results and save them in a list of dictionaries.
  * **4.** Generate a detailed HTML report with all the results obtaineds.
+The Jinja2 templating engine is a powerful and easy-to-use library for creating HTML reports from data.
  * **5.** Send the report to the configured email address.
  * **6.** Exit.